Days 5 and 6: The Friendship Trip Begins!

 Frank has worked closely with NJ State Apiarist Tim Schuler the past several years, in fact Frank was wearing a bee-keeping hat that Tim had given him as he spoke to us.
 People have a hard time making an investment in something that will be a public benefit 10 to 20 years down the road, especially when they are poor, but if they can make money while making that investment, that would completely change their calculus.
 And that is just what Frank has done.
 By training farmers to become bee-keepers and selling the honey from the bees to generate extra income, the farmers are also now actively planting trees and protecting existing groves, to ensure that their bees will have homes and food in the forests and continue to produce valuable honey.
 It was such an elegant solution to two incredibly important issues plaguing Malawi today.

 By the time Frank finished talking about the bees and their connection to Malawi’s forests we arrived at the farm.
 We all got out of the car and introduced ourselves to the farmer we would be working with, who, to his own and Jim’s delight, was named James.
 We spent the next several hours cutting down vegetation and clearing the land, measuring the plot, digging the holes for the seed and then recovering the land with the cleared brush, which would then slowly decay, putting nutrients back into the ground while protecting the soil and stopping evaporation.
-Our team was joined by James and his wife, a “lead farmer” who had embraced conservation agriculture early on and who was now training other farmers on the techniques that had benefited him so much, and at least ten other villagers.
-The lead farmer was a very smart man.
-He had been intrigued by what Frank had told him about conservation several years ago, but he wanted to test for himself whether it was true.
-So he divided his land into two equal parts.
-On one side he used the conventional tilling and farming practices he had always used, and on the other he used the conservation agriculture techniques that Frank had taught him and waited to see the results.
-When the side using the conservation ag techniques produced almost double the yield of the conventionally farmed plot he was convinced.
-And not only was he going to use it, he agreed to become a spokesman and trainer of the techniques, donating his time so that he could help his neighbors benefit from these enhanced techniques.

 The work proceeded smoothly with a lot of singing and laughing, despite a troublesome stump which, ignoring the shaking head that every single Malawian within earshot gave me, I brashly told the group that I could remove in a matter of minutes.
 Over half an hour later, with bloodied blisters from using the hoes and an ax to try to remove the offensive stump, which was not stronger than ever, I admitted defeat and went to suck on sugarcane with the rest of the group, laughing along with everyone at my own foolishness.